Seth-Miller/12c-rac-docker/README.md

 -4
 ```

-Now connect the 10.10.10.0/24 network to the BIND container.
+Connect the 10.10.10.0/24 network to the BIND container.
 ```
 docker network connect --ip 10.10.10.10 pub bind
 ```